Rudie van Vuuren

-Rudolf "Rudie" Jansen van Vuuren (born 20 September 1972) is a Namibian physician, conservationist and former sportsman who specialised in both cricket and rugby union.
-He is also a qualified medical doctor as well as an obstetrician and he has been treating HIV/AIDS patients.
-He has been at the forefront in fighting against the HIV/AIDS in Namibia which is considered as a serious concern in the nation which has an estimated population of roughly around five million.
+Rudolf Jansen van Vuuren (born 20 September 1972) is a Namibian physician, conservationist and former sportsman who specialised in both cricket and rugby union.

-He was also a part of the Namibian rugby union squads for the 1999 Rugby World Cup and 2003 Rugby World Cup.
+He was a part of the Namibian rugby union squads for the 1999 Rugby World Cup and 2003 Rugby World Cup.
 He also played in five matches out of the six matches during Namibia's 2003 Cricket World Cup campaign and opened the bowling in all the five matches he played.
 He is the first sportsman from any country to feature in both Cricket World Cup and Rugby World Cup.

+He is also a qualified medical doctor as well as an obstetrician and he has been treating HIV/AIDS patients.
+He has been at the forefront in fighting against HIV/AIDS in Namibia which is considered as a serious concern in the nation which has an estimated population of around 2.5 million.
 He most notably helped to deliver 70 babies in his clinic in Windhoek all within the space of just eight months between the 2003 Cricket World Cup and 2003 Rugby World Cup.
 He is also currently serving as the President of Cricket Namibia since 2018.

 Biography

-He was born in Namibia but was raised up in South Africa.
+He was born in Windhoek, South West Africa (now Namibia), but was raised up in South Africa.
 Rudie van Vuuren married Namibian conservationist Marlice van Vuuren in December 2000.
 Together, they run N/a’an ku sê Wildlife Sanctuary.
 He is the personal physician of the President of Namibia, Dr Hage Geingob.

 He qualified as a doctor in the early 1990s at the Stellenbosch University in South Africa and he also played rugby at the Stellenbosch University.
 His younger brother Pieter van Vuuren is also a rugby union player.

 Sports career

-van Vuuren is best known for representing his country Namibia in both the 2003 Cricket World Cup and the 2003 Rugby Union World Cup; as a result he became the first and only man to compete in two sport codes, cricket and rugby union in World Cups in the same calendar year.
+van Vuuren is best known for representing his country Namibia in both the 2003 Cricket World Cup and the 2003 Rugby Union World Cup; as a result he became the first and only man to compete in two different sporting codes, cricket and rugby union in World Cups in the same calendar year.

 He was named in the Namibian cricket squad for the 1997 ICC Trophy.
 He also played for Namibia at the 2001 ICC Trophy.
 He was also part of the Namibian squad for the 2002 ICC Six Nations Challenge and 2004 ICC Six Nations Challenge.